THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 This wasn’t the only disappointment, unfortunately.
 I was expecting the Animation Magic show.
-This is where guests draw a character which is then animated and displayed on the walls around the room.
+This is where guests draw a character that is then animated and displayed on the walls around the room.

 However, this didn’t happen.
 I am not sure why as the last time we sailed on the Disney Wonder we did have the Animation magic show.
 Anyway, it was disappointing, but the experience was still great.

 Animator’s Palate is a beautiful restaurant.
 The black and white pictures on the walls change to color throughout the meal.
 Everything is beautifully done.
 Even down to the ceramic paint pot which shows your table number.